nevans/d_heap/README.md

 _See `bin/benchmarks` and `docs/benchmarks.txt`, as well as `bin/profile` and
 `docs/profile.txt` for more details or updated results.
-These benchmarks were measured with v0.3.0 and ruby 2.7.2 without MJIT enabled._
+These benchmarks were measured with v0.4.0 and ruby 2.7.2 without MJIT enabled._

 These benchmarks use very simple implementations for a pure-ruby heap and an array that is kept sorted using `Array#bsearch_index` and `Array#insert`.
-For comparison, an alternate implementation using `Array#sort` after each insert is also shown.
-The benchmark implementations do not use separate scores and values, which allows the example implementations to use half as much memory as `DHeap` and as a result may give them a small comparative performance boost.
-To measure the lowest possible comparison overhead, the benchmarks use only integer (`Fixnum`) scores, which compare faster than any other object type.
-Because `DHeap` specifically optimizes for `Integer` and `Float` scores, other score types would likely perform more slowly.
+For comparison, an alternate implementation `Array#min` and `Array#delete_at` is also shown.

 Three different scenarios are measured:
  * push N values but never pop (clearing between each set of pushes).